Automatgevär m/42: History

 During the Winter War, Finland captured a number of SVT-38 rifles, and at least one found its way to Sweden.
 The Ag m/42 was designed by Erik Eklund of the AB C.J.
 Ljungmans Verkstäder company of Malmö, loosely following SVT mechanics around 1941, and entered production at the Carl Gustafs Stads Gevärsfaktori in Eskilstuna in 1942.
 Some 30,000 rifles were manufactured in all for the Swedish Army.

 This was a relatively small number of weapons and the standard infantry rifle remained the 6.5 mm bolt-action m/96 Mauser.

 Norwegian "police troops" trained in Sweden during World War II were issued a number of Ag m/42s and brought these rifles to Norway when the Germans surrendered in 1945.
 These rifles were never modified to the later Ag m/42B version.

 After a number of issues had been discovered, including a serious problem with rusting gas tubes, the existing stocks of the rifle were modified between 1953 and 1956, and the reworked rifles were designated Ag m/42B.
-Modifications included a stainless steel gas tube, two knobs on the breech cover, a new elevation knob for the rear sight, a rubber case-deflector, new magazines and new cleaning rod.
+Modifications included a stainless-steel gas tube, adding two ergonomic gripping knobs on the breech cover, a new manual safety to prevent breech cover induced hand injuries, a new elevation knob for the rear sight, a rubber case-deflector, a revised magazine release and a new cleaning rod.
 The Ag m/42B was replaced in Swedish service in the mid 1960s by the Ak 4 (derived from the Heckler & Koch G3).

 In the early 1950s, the Ag m/42B manufacture license was sold to Egypt resulting in the Hakim rifle, which uses the 7.92×57mm Mauser cartridge.
 Sweden sold the machinery to Egypt and the Hakim was therefore built with the same machine tools used for the Ag m/42B.

 After being re-chambered to 7.62 NATO and having its trajectory adjusted, the Ag m/42 was used as a ranging gun on the Swedish anti-tank gun Pansarvärnspjäs 1110 under the designation Inskjutningsgevär 5110.

 Madsen tried to license the Ag m/42, but it never got beyond prototype stages.

 Swedish troops serving under UNFICYP have used the m/42.